onzag/itemize/docs/tutorials/airbnb/01-schemas.md

 }
 ```

-This last one we will use for this and it's special, for once it's a string but the subtype is reference, reference is one of the most powerful subtypes in itemize, given ids are strings, a reference subtype means that 'this is the id of another item'; and with the special properties we define that the module is going to be users, item is going to be a user, and we want to search and display by username; also we are filtering and only enabling users with the role of USER.

-Note that references are not checked, and it's possible to put an arbitrary string value in the booked_by value if the permissions are valid.

 Because we don't want our unit owner to be able to put any user they want here, we will make the field readOnly by the owner of the unit, and none else will be able to read it (by default everything is public), also we will disable editing, none can edit this field (we will take care of bookings later).

 ## Preparing the Schema